Can dogs eat graham crackers? Yes, dogs can eat Graham crackers safely in small amounts.

 To properly understand what effect feeding Graham crackers to dogs will have on them, it helps to think about what dogs are supposed to eat first.

 Dogs’ wild ancestors were almost exclusively carnivores.
 But tens of thousands of years of domestication has changed pet dogs’ digestive systems.

 Physically, their teeth, digestive tract, and liver have all adapted to consume and digest plant matter too.
-Which means they’re officially regarded as omnivores now.
+So, they’re officially known as omnivores now.

-In reflection of this, the vast majority of commercial kibble diets rely on carbohydrates like grains and potatoes for bulk.
+To reflect this, most commercial kibble diets rely on carbohydrates like grains and potatoes for bulk.
 A daily ration of meat with all the moisture removed for storage would look very meagre indeed, and leave dogs still feeling quite empty!

 In fact scientific research into dog’s nutritional needs has revealed that they can thrive on a diet which is up to 50% carbohydrates.

 - vegetables like potatoes and sweet potatoes